-MENTORSHIP AWARDS Cultural & Artistic Responses to Environmental Change
+MENTORSHIP AWARDS Cultural & Artistic Responses to the Environmental Crisis

 By the Prince Claus Fund & Goethe-Institut

-The Prince Claus Fund together with the Goethe-Institut has announced 12 Award recipients of the 2022 Mentorship Awards for Cultural & Artistic Responses to Environmental Change.
+The Prince Claus Fund together with the Goethe-Institut has announced 12 Award recipients of the 2022 Mentorship Awards for Cultural & Artistic Responses to the Environmental Crisis.

 Floods and forest fires, storms and disappearing species: the climate crisis is being felt everywhere around the globe.
 Artists and cultural practitioners are responding to the crisis, engaging their communities, proposing inventive solutions and imagining alternative futures.